 The castle I’m showing you today has been a favorite of mine since my early childhood.
 It is pretty close to my hometown and I have gone there on many family and school trips growing up.

-Now it has become one of my children’s favorite as well and in the following photos you will be able to see why it’s charm has captured our hearts.
+Now it has become one of my children’s favorites as well and in the following photos, you will be able to see why its charm has captured our hearts.

 My kids go crazy for buildings that are this old.